SwarmUS/SwarmUS-doc/docs/sections/reference/Interloc/how_it_works/angle.md

 ## Implementation & Certainty
 ### Real World Data
 Of course, when taking into acount the real world and noise, the data is not as clean as presented earlier, making it a little harder to calculate an angle.
-The first thing we notice is that all the curves are offset from their theoretical by a certain amount.
+The first thing we notice is that all the curves are offset from their theoretical value by a certain amount.

 <figure markdown>
   ![Offset in PDoA data](img/real_data_no_offset.png)